 Menu Fields Settings Comments Boot option A: then C: (1) C: then A: C: only A: only Each time your server boots, it will load your operating system from the sequence selected.
 Note, if "C: then A:" is selected, the Quick Launch CD-ROM might not be bootable.
-Boot sequence preference Embedded SCSI controller PCI slots If the boot device is attached to a PCI expansion board, select the "PCI slots" option and the server will boot from the first boot device found attached to a PCI expansion board as it scans the PCI bus starting with slot 1.
+Boot sequence preference Embedded PCI SCSI channel A (1) Embedded PCI SCSI channel B PCI slots Select the channel that the boot device will be attached to.
+If the boot device is attached to a PCI expansion board, select the PCI slots option and the server will boot from the first boot device found attached to a PCI expansion board as it scans the PCI bus.
 POST errors Enabled (1) Disabled If enabled, the server pauses and displays POST errors.
 To continue, Press <f1>.</f1> Diskette check Enabled (1) Disabled Enabling this option forces the server to verify the diskette type during boot.
 Summary screen Enabled (1) Disabled Enables or disables the ability to display your server's configuration during boot.